aitrenches/showluv-ai/readme.md

-# Django Project Deployment on AWS LightSail Containers via GitHub Actions
+# Django Project Deployment on AWS LightSail Containers via GitHub Actions.
 ## Why:
 Setting up django for production is hard!
 Using this template will give you a easy deployment that comes out of the box with:
 - 🐳 Container service (Easily scale both horizontally and vertically in AWS lightsail)